 - The federal government would be funded by excise taxes and fees for services.

 Private ownership of property, freedom, and market economies enabled great production of goods and services, technological development, and wealth in the United States and Europe.
-Adam Smith, writing in 1776, the same year as the Declaration of Independence, wrote the seminal treatise on economic and market principles, many of which still taught in Economic 101 classes today.
+Adam Smith, writing in 1776, the same year as the Declaration of Independence, wrote the seminal treatise on economic and market principles, many of which are still taught in Economic 101 classes today.
 Smith’s principles assumed everyone had equal rights to ownership and economic opportunity.
-They well described an economic system in which most businesses were run by individuals and families, creating lots of market competition.
+And, when most businesses were run by individuals and families, with lots of market competition, early America approached economic democracy.

-However, with largely unregulated economies, the consolidation of economic power, cartels, monopolies, and stock markets led to huge disparities in economic opportunity and enabled price gouging and unfair labor practices.
+However, with largely unregulated state economies, the economic power of large banks, cartels, monopolies, corporations, and stock markets led to huge disparities in economic opportunity.
+Price gouging and unfair labor practices were widespread.
 Economic injustice developed alongside economic growth.
 Anti-slavery movements, trade unions, and economic ideologies arose to challenge these negative developments.
-The ideology of Marxism-Leninism wanted to abolish an independent economic sector altogether and put it under the government, even though governments are non-productive, seize and control property, and ration it to citizens.
-The Marxist form of “trickle-down economics” never even worked as well as the capitalist, because elites were still selfish and incentives to produce were destroyed.
+Rather than fixing problems of injustice in the massively expanding economy.
+The retrograde ideology of Marxism-Leninism wanted to abolish a free economic sector entirely and return it to the government as in the time of feudalism.

-In 1917 Rudolph Steiner first articulated a relationship of the three social spheres in his book The Threefold Commonwealth.4Rudolph Steiner, The Threefold Commonwealth, trans.
+Until the twentieth century, most people thought of two social spheres: church and state.
+The First Amendment of the US Constitution stated “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof.”
+It was not so clear about the economic sphere beginning to develop.
+The idea of three social spheres, with an economic sphere as important as cultural and political spheres, did not develop until the twentieth century.
+In 1917, Rudolph Steiner first promoted this idea in his book The Threefold Commonwealth.4Rudolph Steiner, The Threefold Commonwealth, trans.
 E. Bowen-Wedgwood, London and New York: The Threefold Commonwealth Publishing Association, 1922.
-In 1922, scholars Max Weber and R.H.
-Tawney specifically discussed the relationship between religion and the socio-economic order, which had emerged as an independent social sphere.
+Then in 1922, academics Max Weber and R.H.
+Tawney specifically discussed the relationship between religion and the socio-economic order.
+The economy had finally emerged as an independent social sphere.